 I would not expect AI-103 to ask for every role ID from memory.
 However, I would expect scenario-style questions around choosing the right role and the right scope.

-A runtime identity needs to read source documents from Storage.
-Use Storage Blob Data Reader if read-only is enough; use Contributor only when write/delete is required.
+A runtime identity needs to read source documents from Azure Storage.
+Use Storage Blob Data Reader if read-only access is enough.
+Use Storage Blob Data Contributor only when upload, update, or delete access is required.
+Scope to the specific storage account or, preferably, the specific blob container that contains the source documents.
+Assign Azure roles for blob data access

 Lessons Learned